coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 ## Run a High Availability Service

 The main benefit of using CoreOS is to have your services run in a highly available manner.
 Let's walk through deploying a service that consists of two identical containers running the Apache web server.
+Afterwards, we'll walk through the failure of a machine and the steps fleet takes to relaunch our tasks on another machine.

 First, let's write a unit file that we'll run two copies of.
 To do that, we'll use a template unit, named `apache@.service`.
 We'll use that template to launch two instances, name `apache@1.service` and `apache@2.service`: